tyronyiu/Uni/MGT345/Green_park_hotel-case-study.md

 ---------------------------------------------------------------------------------

-### Specifitcations extracted from the business description, but not clearly mentioned
+### Specifications extracted from the business description, but not clearly mentioned

 - Flexibility (in duties and workhours/shifts)
 - Professionalism